-October 4th was the first day of hunting season on Nantucket.
+October 3rd is the first day of hunting season on Nantucket.
 Here are some tips from the Nantucket Conservation Foundation and Amy Deckard, owner of the local dog-walking company, PACKactive.
 As someone who is out exploring every day, Amy has great advice to stay safe.
 She says, “during deer hunting season, it is important to stay alert at all times while walking in wooded areas and always wear brightly colored clothing or hunter orange.
 Everyone using the lands should show respect to others who are out enjoying the lands.
 Many people including hunters do not want dogs approaching them.
 While you are using these properties be sure that your dog is in your control at all times.
-Especially during this particular year, let’s all get out and enjoy the beautiful outdoor spaces we have!”
+Let’s all get out and enjoy the beautiful outdoor spaces we have!”

 Where is Hunting Allowed?